Asabeneh/30-Days-Of-React/readMe.md

 React can do everything that JavaJavaScript can do.
 React can be used **_to add interactivity to websites, to develop mobile apps, desktop applications, games_**.
 I believe you will learn quite a lot in the next 30 days and your programming and problem solving skills will also be improved significantly.

 I will use converstational English and less jargons to write this challenge.
 The content will be continousely updated.
 If you find a typo or grammar mistakes don't suprised because I don't do any proof read before I publish it.
 I would recommond you to focus on the main message of the challenge instead of the English and some minor mistakes.
 I really appreciate if you send me pull requests for improvement and remember to pull first from master before you send pull requests.
-Most of the images I have used in this challenge came from 30DaysOfJavaScript challenge therefore you may need to rename file names and folders 30DaysOfReact
+Most of the images I have used in this challenge came from 30DaysOfJavaScript challenge therefore you may need to rename file names and folders 30DaysOfReact.
+If

 ## Requirements